 Dance Mat Typing Level 3 - Stage 8

 Completed stages 1 to 7?
 Here you’ll continue your type touch challenge by working on the bottom row, adding B and N to the V and M covered during stage 7.
 By the end of this stage you should be getting your hands around a total of six letters each – with your left and pointer finger covering F, G, R, T, V and B, and your right tapping away over J, H, U, Y, M and N.

-Since stage one you’ve mastered semi colon, so now it’s time to introduce another symbol – the comma, as well as the letter C. You’ve come a long way, typing cadet – and at this stage you’ve almost covered the bottom row, so sit back, tap away and get the practice in now – as the next stage will complete the bottom row - presenting a tough test for the skills you’ve developed so far.
+Since stage one you’ve mastered semi colon, so now it’s time to introduce another symbol & comma as well as the letter C. You’ve come a long way, typing cadet – and at this stage you’ve almost covered the bottom row, so sit back, tap away and get the practice in now as the next stage will complete the bottom row presenting a tough test for the skills you’ve developed so far.

 your final pitstop before moving onwards and upwards to punctuation marks.
-During this stage you’ll tackle not one, not two, but three new keys on X, Z and ,.
-Make no mistake, by the end of this stage you’re going to be perfecting your finger placements; X will be tapped by the finger that sits on the S (the same finger that covers W and X), and your right hand pinky finger will handle
+During this stage you’ll tackle two new keys on X, and ,.
+Make no mistake, by the end of this stage you’re going to be perfecting your finger placements; X will be tapped by the finger that sits on the S (the same finger that covers W ), and your right hand pinky finger will handle.

 Congrats, space cadet!
 You’ve almost made it – this is the 12th and final level in your touch-typing education – YOU, ARE, AMAZING.
 For this last stage you’re really going to see it all come together.
 Here you’ll develop your hands for grappling with the shift keys (the keys that are critical for capitalising, quickly, and accessing symbols such as “, £ and $).